karu77/Synapse/README.md

 ## How It Works

 1.  **Authentication**: Users must first register for an account and log in.
 Sessions are managed with JWTs stored in browser local storage.
+2.  **Diagram Type Selection**: Choose from Knowledge Graphs, Mind Maps, or Flowcharts based on your visualization needs.
-2.  **Input**: On the main dashboard, you can input text, upload an image file, and upload an audio/video file (or provide a URL).
+3.  **Input**: Enter text, upload image files, and upload audio/video files (or provide URLs) for comprehensive analysis.
-3.  **Generation**: Clicking "Generate Graph" sends the inputs to the backend.
-4.  **AI Processing**: The backend sends a carefully constructed prompt, along with any multimodal data, to the Gemini API.
+4.  **AI Processing**: The backend sends specialized prompts optimized for each diagram type, along with any multimodal data, to the Gemini 2.0 Flash API.
-5.  **Graph Creation**: The API returns a JSON object containing identified entities and their relationships, which is then sent back to the frontend.
+5.  **Intelligent Structuring**: The API analyzes your content and returns structured data optimized for the selected diagram type:
+    - **Knowledge Graphs**: Entities with types, relationships, and sentiment analysis
+    - **Mind Maps**: Hierarchical topics with central themes and branching subtopics
+    - **Flowcharts**: Process steps with proper vertical flow, decision points, and logical connections
-6.  **Visualization**: The frontend renders the data as an interactive graph.
+6.  **Interactive Visualization**: The frontend renders the structured data as an interactive diagram with customizable styling and physics.
-7.  **History**: Each successful generation is saved to the user's history for later viewing.
+7.  **History & Export**: Each generation is saved to your history and can be exported in multiple formats (SVG, JSON, CSV).

 ## Deployment (For End-Users)